 After its formation in late 1859, the Queensland Government acted quickly and passed the “Scab and Other Diseases in Sheep Prevention Act” in 1860.
 Wool had become the cornerstone of the colony’s economy.
 The Act required the quarantining of sheep arriving in the colony for 6 months and later for shorter periods.

 Appel used his paddock to hold sheep that he imported from Germany and it became colloquially known as “the sheep station“.
 He may also have leased it to the Government for use as a quarantine station.
-From around 1863 until 1877, the official quarantine station was at the location today of Dauphin Terrace and after then at a purpose built facility that was established at Indooroopilly.
+From 1863 until 1877, the official quarantine station was at the location today of Dauphin Terrace .
+This is possibly the reason for the unusual width of Hampstead Road as herds of sheep made their way up and down this path for 14 years.
+After 1877, a purpose built quarantine facility at Indooroopilly was used.

 In around 1878, George and Maria decided to move from Stanley Street and build a large family home on their land at Highgate Hill, which they called “Marly”.
 Perhaps the move was triggered by the construction of the graving dock next door which had commenced in 1876.
 They built the house at the top of the block where there was a fine view and cooling breezes.